davisjaron/Poly-Phone-Manager/README.md

 ## License

-This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
-This means:
+This project is available under two licenses:

+1. ModifiedServer Side Public License (Modified SSPL) for free use:
+   - You can freely use this software, including in business settings
+   - You must share any modifications you make
-- You can use, modify, and distribute this software
+   - You cannot offer this software as a service without a commercial license
-- If you modify and use this software in a network service, you must:
+   - You cannot resell this software without a commercial license

-  - Make your modified source code available to users of that service
-  - Include the original copyright notice
+2. Commercial License:
+   - Required for:
-  - State significant changes made to the software
+     - Selling this software
-  - Provide a way to obtain the source code

-See the [LICENSE](LICENSE) file for the full license text.
+     - Offering this software as a service
+     - Including this software in commercial products
+   - Contact jaron@davisjaron.com for commercial licensing

+For full license terms, see the [LICENSE](LICENSE) file.